rosamarielafierro/outdoorsegmentation/README.md

 The loaded images are resized to 256x512 and converted to tensors during the transformation.
 The loaded targets are resized to 256x512, with the interpolation parameter set to 0.

-A snippet of the transformation code is presented below,
+A snippet of the transformation code and data loaders is presented below,

 ![Transformation Code](https://github.com/it6aidl/outdoorsegmentation/blob/master/figures/Transform%20Code.png)